Skip to Content

 Can you use regular sand in a rock tumbler?

-You can use regular sand in a rock tumbler, however, since the sand particles are round grains, it makes them less effective at producing abrasion that smooths and rounds tumbling rough into nice polished stones.
+You can use regular sand in a rock tumbler.
+However, the sand particles are round grains, making them less effective at producing abrasion that smooths and rounds, tumbling rough into nice polished stones.

-Thus, it will take a lot more time and energy to use regular sand in your rock tumbler, than it would if you would use silicon carbide grit, for example.
-You should always take into consideration that the softer the grit, the smaller the scratches on your rocks.
+Thus, using regular sand in your rock tumbler will take much more time and energy than silicon carbide grit, for example.
+You should always consider that the softer the grit, the smaller the scratches on your rocks.

 Can you use beach sand in a rock tumbler?

-Beach sand can be used in a rock tumbler, however, it must be sifted.
-After the sifting process is complete, beach sand can help you take the sharp edges off of your stones but do not leave it for long.
+Beach sand can be used in a rock tumbler.
+However, it must be sifted.
+After the sifting process, beach sand can help you remove the sharp edges of your stones, but do not leave it for too long.
 Sifted beach sand is also available in craft stores.

-You also should take into consideration what kind of beach sand you are using.
-For example, black sand is finer than regular sand, yet it has a lot of iron in it.
-Blasting sand might be a good idea to clean stones, but trying to use it to polish stones wouldn’t work.
+You also should consider what kind of beach sand you are using.
+For example, black sand is finer than regular sand but has a lot of iron.
+Blasting sand might be a good idea to clean stones, but using it to polish stones wouldn’t work.

 Can sand damage or break my rock tumbler?

 Using sand to tumble your rocks will eventually lead to wear and tear on your rock tumbler.
-This is because sand has a Mohs scale hardness of 7, the same as most rocks you can tumble.
+This is because sand has a Mohs scale hardness of 7, and like most rocks, you can tumble.

-Materials of equal hardness levels are not very effective at cutting one another, and thus you have to use your rock tumbler for longer periods of time.
-This inevitably results in more wear and tear, and eventually, the rock tumbler might break.
+Materials of equal hardness levels are ineffective at cutting one another; thus, you must use your rock tumbler for longer periods.
+This inevitably results in more wear and tear; eventually, the rock tumbler might break.

 Can I use sand and silicone grit together?

-It’s not a good idea to use silicon carbide grit and sand together.
+Using silicon carbide grit and sand together is not a good idea.
 However, you can use them separately.
 If you wish to save on your grit, you can use sand only as a pre-grit, after which you can switch to a 60/90.

-This way you can save up on your 60/90 grit and make use of the free sand as well.
-However, be careful of what sand you are using, make sure it is sifted, and don’t leave it for long periods as it can affect the quality of your rocks.
+You can save up on your 60/90 grit and use the free sand.
+However, be careful of what sand you are using, make sure it is sifted, and don’t leave it for long periods, as it can affect the quality of your rocks.

-TIP: So you already know how and when is the best time to use sand for tumbling.
-Using tumbler grit is a better option for rock tumbling but can you reuse tumbler grit?
+TIP: So you already know how and when the best time to use sand for tumbling is.
+Tumbler grit is a better option for rock tumbling, but can you reuse tumbler grit?
 Find out the complete answer in the article below:

 Can Rock Tumbler Grit Be Reused?
 You Should Know This